-Mathematics Department: A student may be granted credit for Mathematics 221 by passing a departmental examination and then completing the Center System Mathematics 222 with a grade of C or better.
-(A grade of C- is not acceptable.)
+Mathematics Department: A student may be granted credit for Mathematics 221 by passing a departmental examination and then completing Mathematics 222 with a grade of C or better.
+(A grade of C - is not acceptable.)
 Interested students should contact an instructor in mathematics.